Jessica Harrison, LICSW — Therapist in East Greenwich, RI

 MY APPROACH

-Over the years, I have worked with people navigating anxiety during transitions, unhealthy relationship patterns, and questions of self and identity.
+Over the years, I have worked with people navigating anxiety, communication and conflict, intimacy and emotional connection, and life transitions and boundaries.
 My approach is collaborative and eclectic, focusing on what feels most relevant for you.
 I value insight, self-awareness, and practical change over rigid techniques.
 In therapy with me, we slow down, reflect, and make changes at a pace that feels manageable.

 I use a two phase approach.
 Both are necessary.
 Skipping to change without understanding tends not to hold.